Information for staff

 AUT supports the principles as laid out in "Kia Orite - Achieving Equity New Zealand Code of Practice".

 How we can support staff who work with students with an impairment

 - We welcome enquiries from staff on disability issues

 - We are committed to providing support to any member of staff who works with students with impairments at AUT

 - We strongly advocate working in partnership to give advice and help with resolving any complex issues arising from supporting students enrolled in your programmes

 - We can provide a range of advice and support, whether around a specific student’s needs on a 1:1 basis, or general discussions with individuals or groups on disability issues and perspectives

-The Learning Advisor (Disability Services) at the Student Learning Centre provides support and learning assessments for students who may know or suspect they have a specific learning disability.
+The Learning Advisor (Disability) at the Student Learning team provides support and learning assessments for students who may know or suspect they have a specific learning disability.